|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The primary sodium pool is centrally located, mostly below grade, in the central nuclear structure.
-Normally there is no personnel access to the primary sodium pool space because it is very hot, there is gamma radiation and there is no oxygen to breath.
-However, one can view the top of the primary sodium pool of an operating FNR either through a thick window or via a video camera.
+The sodium pool is centrally located, mostly below grade, in the central structure.
+Normally there is no personnel access to the sodium pool space because it is very hot, there is gamma radiation and there is no oxygen to breath.
+However, one can view the top of the sodium pool of an operating FNR either through a thick window or via a video camera.

-When the FNR is off and has cooled down to about 120 degrees C equipment can be transferred in and out of the primary sodium pool space via four truck dock level airlocks.
+When the FNR is off and has cooled down to about 120 degrees C equipment can be moved in and out of the sodium pool space via four truck dock level airlocks.

-In the primary sodium pool space there is a circular pool, 20 m in diameter, in the middle of an octagonal room which is 25 m face to face.
+In the sodium pool is circular, 20 m inside diameter X 15 m deep, in the middle of an octagonal room which is 25 m face to face.
 The liquid sodium surface is about 1 m below the pool deck and the ceiling is about 14.5 m above the pool deck.
-The pool contains liquid sodium, which is a low density metal that melts just below the boiling point of water.
-The liquid sodium is 15 m deep.
+The liquid sodium is a low density metal that melts just below the boiling point of water.

 Close examination of the primary sodium pool surface reveals a slight ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the pool and to sink near the pool walls.

-If the overhead lighting is extinguished one may sense a faint near infrared glow, because normally the exposed surface of the pool and the pool enclosure are at about 460 degrees C.
+If the overhead lighting is extinguished during normal reactor operation one may sense a faint near infrared glow, because normally the exposed surface of the pool and the pool enclosure are at about 460 degrees C.

-There are 96 horizontal radial pipes which cross over the pool deck and then dip down into the pool.
-These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by immersed intermediate heat exchange bundles to NaK-salt heat exchangers located outside the reactor space, in heat exchange galleries located around the upper perimeter of the nuclear building.
+There are 96 horizontal radial pipes which cross over the pool deck and connect to the intermediate heat exchangers in the pool.
+These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by immersed intermediate heat exchange bundles to NaK-salt heat exchangers located outside the reactor space, in heat exchange galleries located around the upper perimeter of the reactor building.

 Other pipes containing hot molten nitrate salt convey heat from the NaK-salt heat exchangers to electricity generation equipment in nearby buildings (turbogenerator halls).
 That equipment converts about 30% of the transported heat into electricity and rejects the balance of the transported heat to district heating pipes.
 Note that both the nitrate salt pipes and the NaK pipes are mounted so that they can thermally expand and contract without causing significant material stress.